Raised beds on pavement is a strategy for gardeners with limited growing space. Learn how to grow food on paved surfaces

 Wet soil can be a challenge for even the most experienced gardeners.
 Here are some tips for growing in wet soil and 12 perennial crops to try.

 Contour gardening is a way to use the land’s contours to reduce irrigation and erosion, and maximize nutrients for abundant harvest yields.
 Here’s what contour gardening is and how you can pull it off.

 Collecting rain from your roof in rain barrels is a great way to use a free resource to irrigate the garden.
 However, rain barrels can fill up within minutes during a rain event.
 Directing rain barrel overflow into a rain garden is one way to keep more water on your property for irrigation or to create more biodiversity.

-Designing the layout of a property can be overwhelming.
-Here are three reasons why a permaculture designer can help you meet your goals for an efficient and productive landscape (and what to look for in a designer).
+Designing your homestead garden can be overwhelming.
+Here’s how a permaculture designer can help you meet your goals, and what to look for in a designer.